The Great AI Content Collapse: Why Cheap Content Makes Real Expertise More Valuable

 Articles

-Generative Engine Optimisation (GEO) is a useful shorthand for the work of making content easy for AI‑mediated search experiences to discover, understand, trust, and route people back to.
-It overlaps heavily with SEO, but places extra emphasis on answer clarity, source trust, and content that still makes sense when search journeys become more conversational.
+Generative Engine Optimisation (GEO) is the practice of making content easy for AI‑mediated search experiences to find, understand, trust, and route people back to.
+It overlaps heavily with SEO, but puts greater emphasis on clear answers, strong source signals, and content that remains useful when search journeys are conversational rather than keyword‑led.

-Below you will find a subset of articles from my blog specifically about Generative Engine Optimisation.
-Although this is a topic I've been working with for many years, it's fair to say that I've not written about it often.
-I've only managed to publish three articles about it, which you can see and read below.
+Below you will find a subset of articles from my blog specifically about Generative Engine Optimisation and more general technical SEO for JavaScript applications.
+This is a topic I have worked with for many years, although it has not been one I have written about often.
+There are seven articles collected here so far, which you can see and read below.

 AEO explained alongside SEO and GEO, covering answer engines, featured snippets, AI answers, content structure, measurement, and practical workflow.